GeminiCCCC/SystemDesign/consistent-hashing.md

 ## 5. the number of virtual nodes of a server is proportional to the server capacity

-## 6. data replication: number N is a configurable parameter, walk clockwise and choose the first N servers on the ring to store data copies
+## 6. data replication: number N is a configurable parameter, walk clockwise and choose the first N servers on the ring to store data copies.
+Since the first N servers may not be unique due to virtual nodes, only choose N unique nodes